 You can make some fab cuffs for your little superheroes using a humble toilet roll.
 In minutes you can create some sparkly and colorful superhero cuffs for them to wear, to charge them with all kinds of superpowers.
 This is a quick and easy superhero craft for kids

 Who taught you how to save money?
-It’s helpful for children to learn money management and practice saving allowance money and what better way to learn than with an awesome airplane piggy bank.
+It’s helpful for children to learn money management and practice saving allowance money.
+What better way to learn than with an awesome airplane piggy bank?
 This easy piggy bank craft can be made in under an hour with everyday items like a plastic bottle.

 10. Monster Swatter